 The Score results of the Assessor and the QA check must be comparable.
-If results for the same home differ by more than one point (on the 10-point scale), the house must receive a "Corrected" Score.
-If an Assessor consistently produces scores that are not comparable to the QA check scores, re-training is required and must be completed before the Assessor can score more homes.
+If results for the same home differ by more than one point (on the 10-point scale), the initial score must be re-run as a "Corrected" Score.
+If an Assessor consistently produces scores that are not comparable to the QA check scores, re-training is required and must be completed before the Assessor can continue to score homes.
 If there is a consistent discrepancy between a QA Auditor's results and various Assessors' results, the QA Auditor will require re-training.
 The Partner is responsible for monitoring and identifying these issues.